About us

 The Commission plays a major role in contributing to the social and economic well-being of people throughout Queensland through furthering the objects of the legislation, which is principally to provide a framework for industrial relations that is fair and balanced and supports the delivery of high-quality services, economic prosperity and social justice for Queenslanders.

-There are currently nine Members of the Commission.
+There are currently 13 Members of the Commission.
 The Commission is headed by the President, who is also the President of the Industrial Court of Queensland.
-The Commission is additionally comprised of the Vice President, Deputy President and six Industrial Commissioners.
-The current Members of the Commissioner are:
+The Commission is additionally comprised of the Vice President, two Deputy Presidents and nine Industrial Commissioners.
+The current Members of the Commission are:

 President The Hon.
 Justice Peter Davis